Arno0x/DNSExfiltrator/readme.md

 DNSExfiltrator allows for transfering (*exfiltrate*) a file over a DNS request covert channel.
 This is basically a data leak testing tool allowing to exfiltrate data over a covert channel.

-DNSDelivery has to sides:
+DNSExfiltrator has to sides:
   1. The **server side**, coming as a single python script (`dnsexfiltrator.py`), which acts as a custom DNS server, serving the payload data
   2. The **client side** (*victim's side*), which comes in two flavors:
   - `dnsExfiltrator.cs`: a C# script that can be compiled with `csc.exe` to provide a Windows managed executable
-  - `Invoke-DNSExfiltrator.ps1`: a PowerShell script providing the exact same functionnalities by wrapping the dnsExiltrator assembly
+  - `Invoke-DNSExfiltrator.ps1`: a PowerShell script providing the exact same functionnalities by wrapping the dnsExfiltrator assembly

 In order for the whole thing to work **you need to own your domain name** and set the DNS record for that domain to point to the server that will run the `dnsexfiltrator.py` server side.